Reveal-Energy-Services/orchid-python-api/README-dev.md

 ### High-level examples

-This project includes seven scripts and six notebooks in the `examples` directory of the `orchid-python-api` package:
+This project includes eight scripts and six notebooks in the `examples` directory of the `orchid-python-api` package:

 | Name                            | Demonstrates...                                                                     |
 |---------------------------------|-------------------------------------------------------------------------------------|